-Stamp duty land tax (SDLT) is a transfer tax that applies to the transfer of land and property within the UK.
+Stamp duty land tax (SDLT) is a transfer tax that applies to the transfer of land and property in England, Wales and Northern Ireland.

 Stamp duty is the same whether you are purchasing a house or an empty residential plot for a self build.